christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Outer ring probably 2022, but not sure if there is a false ring.
 ####BETPOP GR3 P16
 Only 4 rings.
 They are well defined and the cookies is very symmetrical.
+#### BETPOP HF1 P2
+The whitish outer part could be active cambium?
+However, there would be a ring before it.
+Outer ring likely to be 2022.
+Would be too large for 2023.
+Realy not sure of multiple rings because none of them appear to be a strong false ring.
+#### BETPOP HF P6
+Outer ring probably 2022.
+Pretty sure of the calls.
+#### BETPOP GR5 P1
+Outer ring probably 2023 (entered as 2023).
+Really hard to tell.
+2 very small rings.
+To double check
+#### BETPOP GR5 P6
+Good